Cross-posted at Racialicious.

 People sometimes think I am mad or have an attitude when I am just chatting with my friends, professors and other people.

 The little girl who transferred schools and discovered that White people signed differently than her is now Dr. McCaskill, a professor of deaf studies.
 You can learn more about the racial politics of American sign language from her book, The Hidden Treasure of Black ASL.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.